VAPOR Logo

 It is very important to send your comments and opinions to Local, Province and Federal representatives below are a few suggested e-mail contacts:

 • BC Minister of environment - Hon.
-Dr. Terry Lake
+Mary Polak

 • Minister of Energy, Mines and Natural Gas Hon.
 Rich Colman